NASAWorldWind/NASAWorldWind.github.io/content/java/examples.md

 **Shapes** -  Shows how to let the user create path and surface shapes on the globe and modify their parameters with a simple user interface.

-**Airspaces** -  Illustrates how to configure and display World Wind Airspace shapes.
+**Airspaces** -  Illustrates how to configure and display WorldWind Airspace shapes.

-**AirspaceBuilder** -  Illustrates runtime construction of 3D extruded polygons and spheres using World Wind Airspace shapes.
+**AirspaceBuilder** -  Illustrates runtime construction of 3D extruded polygons and spheres using WorldWind Airspace shapes.

-**ExtrudedPolygons** -  Shows how to use World Wind ExtrudedPolygons.
+**ExtrudedPolygons** -  Shows how to use WorldWind ExtrudedPolygons.

 **ExtrudedShapes** -  Demonstrates how to create ExtrudedPolygons with cap and side textures.